deepnetworkgmbh/blog/_posts/2020-01-07-aksengine-advanced-networking-part1.md

 You should only provide `keyData`, `clientId` and `secret` fields in `aks.json` to be able to run the **build** script.

 ## Build Script
-To build and deploy the kubernetes cluster on a custom Azure VNET, we'll use `build.sh` script.
+To build and deploy the kubernetes cluster on a custom Azure VNET, we'll use [`build.sh`](/blog/assets/aksengine-advanced-networking/build.sh) script.
 The script will:

 - create the resource group on Azure,
 - deploy a custom Azure VNET from `aks-vnet.json`,
 - generate ARM templates,
 - deploy kubernetes cluster on Azure,
 - merge newly created kube config to the older,
 - and, finally, print the `cluster-info`.

+*NOTE: You can find build script and other related files to deploy a custom Kubernetes cluster [here.](/blog/assets/aksengine-advanced-networking/) To work with it, please download all [content](/blog/assets/aksengine-advanced-networking/) to your local and access the `aksengine-advanced-networking` directory on your terminal.

 The `build.sh` script gets two parameters, environment (e.g.dev) and networking plugin that are supported by aks-engine.